-Current Performance: It takes the St. Louis County Public Works Department an average of 12 hours to plow county roadways during an average snowfall event.
+Current Performance: It takes the St. Louis County Public Works Department an average of 11.8 hours (vs. 12 hours in 2022) to plow county roadways during an average snowfall event.

 Data Source: Public Works.
 By using GPS/AVL software, St. Louis County is able to track its truck fleet, and gather tabular data as to location, travel time (overall, and while plowing), travel distance (overall, and while plowing), and material application amounts.
 In addition, the County is able to generate mapping showing the locations of its fleet and its movements at any given time.